 - Specify custom session-id manager using the sessionIDManagerType attribute of the sessionState element in web.config.

-Please note that in the above example, the <ncache> section in each site will be different, meaning each site will have its own “primary” and will consider all other sites as “secondary”.
-In the above example, you can see that ASP.NET is being asked to generate session-id in a specific format so the sid-prefix can be prepended with the session-id.
-Once this is done, it helps ASP.NET know where this ASP.NET Session State was actually created so the cache for that site is accessed.
-With this configuration, if you route any requests from one site to another for overflow, the other site fetches the ASP.NET Session State from its original “primary” site because this is part of the session-id as a location prefix.
-So, your WAN bandwidth consumption is minimized and you only pay for overflow traffic.
-The other situation is where you want to bring a site down.
-In this case, just redirect all of its traffic to other sites but don’t shut down the cache servers of this site; you can shut down the web servers.
-And, then wait for all existing ASP.NET Session State objects to expire after their users have stopped using the application.
-Once this is done, just shut down the cache servers as well.
+The other situation is when you want to bring a site down.
+You can redirect all of site’s traffic to other sites without shutting down the cache servers of this site; you can shut down the web servers.
+Then wait for all existing ASP.NET Session State objects to expire after their users have stopped using the application.
+Once traffic redirects, just shut down the cache servers.
 With this, your users will not feel any downtime.
 Take a look at how NCache helps you achieve this goal.
 Download a fully working 60-day trial of NCache.